 Zagreb To Varazdin Day Trip

-One of the northernmost towns in Croatia, Zagreb to Varazdin, is less than one-and-a-half-hour drive each way.
-Its location in the far north of the country keeps it off many visitors’ radar, which only adds to its appealing quietude.
+One of the northernmost towns in Croatia, Zagreb to Varazdin, is less than a one-and-a-half-hour drive each way.
+Its location in the far north of the country keeps it off many visitors’ radar, adding only its appealing quietude.

 The town, once the capital of Croatia, is now a stunningly well-preserved Baroque town.
 For such a small town, Varazdin has many highlights.
 Make sure not to miss Trg Kralja Tomislava, home to the Draskovic Palace and the Town Hall.

 Nearby, the Cathedral is a sight worth seeing as well.
 Additionally, definitely also visit the Stari Grad Fortress, which houses the City Museum.

 From Zagreb, you can get to Varazdin by car, but also by bus.
 The latter is a convenient option if you don’t want to rent a car.
 If you do rent a car, you’re strongly encouraged to make a detour to Trakoscan Castle, one of Croatia’s most beautiful and most visited castles.

 Set atop a steep hill in Hrvatsko Zagorje, Trakošćan Castle is perhaps the most famous castle in Croatia.
 It overlooks a human-made lake and bountiful gardens, making it one of the best places to visit from Zagreb.

 Trakošćan is less than an hour’s drive from Zagreb, the pilgrimage town of Maria Bistrica, and within minutes to the baroque city of Varaždin.
 Because it is so close to Zagreb, we strongly encourage you to go for a day trip there.
 There’s plenty to see and do en-route, too.